AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_SAMPLES.md

 #### Klondike Solitaire

-This sample demonstrates how to build an interactive card game with MVC architecture, canvas, custom-shapes, data-binding, observers, and drag & drop.
+This sample demonstrates how to build an interactive card game with MVC architecture, canvas, custom-shapes, data-binding, observers, and canvas shape drag & drop.

 Code: